The Coles County Clerk & Recorder is responsible for five major functions in county government.

-The Clerk calculates and extends the tax rates on all real estate in the county from levies filed by municipalities, schools, fire, park and toehr districts.
-The clerk also colelcts delinquent tax paymetns and calculates Enterprise Zone abatements, maintains an Assumed Business Name registry, and provides many other services.
+The Clerk calculates and extends the tax rates on all real estate in the county from levies filed by municipalities, schools, fire, park and other districts.
+The clerk also collects delinquent tax payments and calculates Enterprise Zone abatements, maintains an Assumed Business Name registry, and provides many other services.

 The Clerk records the minutes of all County Board meetings and has kept them on permanent record since 1830.
 All claims for county expenses go first to the County Board, then are countersigned by the Clerk and forwarded to the County Treasurer for payment.